• Skip to main content

 • Recipes

-• Appetizer/Snack
+• Social

-• Breakfast/Brunch
+• Instagram

-×
+• ×

 Home » Chicken

-How to Make Perfect Chicken Marsala
+How to Make Delicious Creamy Chicken Marsala

-Jump to Recipe·Print Recipe
+Jump to Recipe·Print Recipe·Leave a Review

-The Quest for Perfect Creamy Chicken Marsala
+The Quest for Delicious Creamy Chicken Marsala

-There are decisions you have to make when you prepare this chicken marsala.
+There are decisions you have to make when you prepare chicken marsala.
 What kind of mushrooms?
 Sweet Marsala or Dry Marsala?
 How much heavy cream?
 Should I be using shallots?
 And in short, that would be: baby bellas (aka crimini), sweet, ½ cup and yes, respectively.

 A platter of chicken marsala = total deliciousness